NiallMahaney/NiallMahaney.github.io/index.md

 ---
-title: New Title
+title: Niall Mahaney's Webpage
-description: the titles and descriptions can be changed
+description: William and Mary MSBA
 ---

 Text can be **bold**, _italic_, or ~~strikethrough~~.